microsoft/jacdac/README.md

-# Jacdac Device and Service Catalogs
+# Jacdac Specification, Device and Service Catalogs

 **Jacdac** is a bus-based plug-and-play hardware/software stack for **microcontrollers** and their peripherals (sensors/actuators),